chbkull/ChromesthesiaSynth/DEVELOPMENT.md

 Dropdown menu selection is now converted into the PixelData enum, and will correctly print the pixel data based on a dropdown menu.

 Second dropdown menu for the ordering of the data added, and the two selection types now correctly return a vector of floats.
 Next goal is to convert those floats into a SKINI file.

+Track class now integrates data_extracter and now writes to a SKINI file.

+Project now internally plays music from a generated score.
+This is a huge breakthrough.